 Heather Howard is a faculty affiliate of the Center for Health & Wellbeing and director of State Health and Value Strategies, a Robert Wood Johnson Foundation-funded program that provides technical assistance to support state efforts to enhance the value of health care by reforming the delivery of health care services.
 She served as New Jersey's commissioner of Health and Senior Services from 2008 to 2010, overseeing a cabinet-level agency with a budget of $3.5 billion and staff of 1,700 responsible for public health services, regulation of health care institutions, senior services, and health care policy and research.
 Howard served as Governor Jon Corzine's chief policy counsel and as Senator Corzine's chief of staff, as associate director of the White House Domestic Policy Council and senior policy advisor for First Lady Hillary Clinton, as an honors attorney in the U.S. Department of Justice's Antitrust Division Health Care Task Force, and for the U.S. House of Representatives.
 She received her law degree, cum laude, from the New York University School of Law, and her bachelors degree cum laude, from Duke University.

-Kaye Husbands Fealing is chair of the School of Public Policy at the Georgia Institute of Technology.
+Kaye Husbands Fealing is the Dean of the Ivan Allen College of Liberal Arts at the Georgia Institute of Technology.
+She previously served as the chair of the School of Public Policy at the Georgia Institute of Technology.
 She specializes in science of science and innovation policy, the public value of research expenditures related to food safety, and the underrepresentation of women and minorities in STEM fields and workforce.
 Prior to her position at Georgia Tech, she was a professor in the Center for Science, Technology and Environmental Policy at the Humphrey School of Public Affairs, University of Minnesota, and was also a study director at the National Academies.
 She was the William Brough professor of economics at Williams College, where she began her teaching career in 1989.
 She developed and was the inaugural program director for the National Science Foundation’s (NSF) Science of Science and Innovation Policy (SciSIP) program and co-chaired the Science of Science Policy Interagency Task Group, chartered by the Social, Behavioral and Economic Sciences Subcommittee of the National Science and Technology Policy Council.
 She also served as an economics program director at NSF and was a visiting scholar at MIT’s Center for Technology Policy and Industrial Development.
 She serves on the Executive Board of AAAS and is an honorary AAAS Fellow.
 She also currently serves on NSF’s Committee on Equal Opportunities in Science and Engineering, the National Institutes of Health’s National Advisory General Medical Sciences Council, the National Academies panels on Review of the Small Business Innovation Research and Small Business Technology Transfer Programs at the Department of Energy, the National Academies panel on Reengineering the Census Bureau’s Annual Economic Surveys, and the Georgia Intellectual Property Alliance.
 She is a board member for the Center for Organization Research and Design at Arizona State University, and for the Society for Economic Measurement.
 She holds a Ph.D. in economics from Harvard University, and a bachelors degree in mathematics and economics from the University of Pennsylvania.

 Richard A. Meserve, who served as chairman of the United States Nuclear Regulatory Commission (NRC) from 1999 to 2003 following many years as a partner at Covington & Burling, is currently senior of counsel to the firm.
 He serves as president emeritus of the Carnegie Institution for Science, a non-profit entity that undertakes fundamental research on the frontiers of biology, earth sciences, and astronomy.
 He served as chairman of the NRC under Presidents Clinton and Bush and is currently chairman of the International Nuclear Safety Group chartered by the International Atomic Energy Agency and of the Nuclear and Radiation Studies Board of the National Academies of Sciences and Engineering.
 He has served on numerous legal and scientific committees over the years, including many chartered by the National Academies.
 Among other affiliations, he is a member of the American Philosophical Society and the National Academy of Engineering, and he is a fellow of the American Academy of Arts and Sciences, the AAAS, and the American Physical Society.
 He serves on the board of directors of PG&E Corporation, is a member of an independent advisory board to UniStar Nuclear Energy, LLC, and is an Overseer of Harvard University.Prior to joining Covington & Burling in 1981, he served as legal counsel to President Carter's science and technology advisor.